 Find the Right Space

 You’ll need some outdoor space for this too, with a clothesline or space for the tablecloths to dry.
 You can also do this — carefully! — indoors in a bathtub.

 I’d also suggest testing scraps of fabric before you start to get a sense of how dark the dye is and which way you’d like to fold your cloth.
 Part of the fun of this project is that no two cloths come out exactly alike — each one features its own unique color and pattern.

 Which Type of Cloth to Use?

 I used a 6-foot x 9-foot canvas drop cloth to cover a large outdoor table.
-Look for these at Lowe's, Home Depot, or a hardware store in the aisle with the painting supplies.
+Look for these at Lowe’s, Home Depot, or any hardware store in the aisle with the painting supplies.

 Canvas drop cloths are thick and burly, lending themselves to a natural, earthy table setting.
-If you're going for something more delicate, use 100% white cotton fabric.
+If you’re going for a more delicate look, use 100 percent white cotton fabric.

 Which Color Dye to Use?